About us

 This backpack will be a moderate to vigorous hike through a hilly trail area in eastern Iowa, two-hours west of Madison WI, near the bluffs of the Mississippi River.
 The Paint Creek Backpacking loop is about 14 miles and will be conducted over two days.
 Trail map:

 https://www.iowadnr.gov/media/442/download?inlineThe trail will be mostly comprised of packed dirt and rock, with several stretches on gravel road to complete the loop.
-There are five significant hills, varying from 100-feet to 400-feet of elevation change, that backpackers will need to traverse.
+There are five significant hills, varying from 100-feet to 400-feet of elevation gain, that backpackers will need to traverse.
+Several of these hills can be considered STRENUOUS for Chicagoland flatlanders.
 While the breaks will be called for throughout the day, participants will need to be in good

 physical shape so that the group can stay together and have a positive experience.
 Given the lengthy drive back on Sunday, the mileage will be frontloaded so that most occurs on Saturday, with less on Sunday.
 A side trip to nearby Effigy Mounds National Monument can be easily done on the way there or back.Gear: this outing will be a self-contained trip, meaning each participant shall provide their own backpacking gear, food, etc as though this was a solo trip.
 Participants are encouraged to bring this own stove, fuel, and water filter, but organizers will share theirs with participants who do not have these items.